dvci/ddcc-compliance-testing-framework/README.md

 The following assertions are made for this transaction:

-- Valid Transaction: When a POST request is sent to `[base]`, the response should return 200 status and the response should have at least one entry for each entry in the request, in the same order, with an entry response location.
+- Valid Transaction: When a POST request consisting of a [DDCC Provide Document Bundle](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCProvideDocumentBundle.html) is sent to `[base]`, the response should return 200 status and the response should have at least one entry for each entry in the request, in the same order, with an entry response location.
 - Invalid Transaction (400 Error): When a POST request is sent to `[base]` that fails the basic FHIR validation rules, the response should return 400 status.
 - Invalid Transaction (422 Error): When a POST request is sent to `[base]` that does not conform to the [DDCC Provide Document Bundle profile](http://worldhealthorganization.github.io/ddcc/StructureDefinition/DDCCProvideDocumentBundle), the response should return 422 status.